NotsoFrostyy/Py-Image-Converter/README.md

 - optimize code ✔
 - new GUI ✔
 - link website to button ✔
-- turn jpg/png to ico 🔳
+- turn jpg/png to ico ✔
+- preview image 🔳